eric-burel/data-fetching-patterns-in-react/Server-Side-Patterns.md

 Traditional Server-Side Rendering (SSR) does not inherently support client-side data fetching mechanisms (like `useEffect` in React applications), which only operates in a browser environment.
 This limitation necessitates a system that enables data to be fetched on the server side.

+> **It used to be done by parsing the React tree to extract queries, this pattern was typical of Apollo client, but yeah this was not super elegant nor common.**

 Server Components address this challenge by enhancing asynchronous programming techniques throughout applications.
 Similar mechanisms for advanced Server-Side Rendering exist in other libraries as well.
 However, for the purpose of our discussion on the `Profile` example, we'll continue to focus on utilizing React Server Components.

 ### Introducing React Server Component

 React Server Components allow rendering components on the server, reducing client-side bundle size and improving performance by fetching data and executing logic server-side.

+> **In terms of performance, I'd say it's specifically reducing latency during data fetching, and reducing the JS bundle size.
+The "executing logic server-side": I have more doubts, I think a React render is really fast either way, unless you really render a massive amount of client components that you turn into RSC I doubt you can measure benefits (eg I couldn't see any improvement after turning translated text to RSCs vs client comps)**

 They seamlessly integrate with client components for an optimized, interactive user experience.

+> **That's the key point of React vs PHP : React is hybrid.
+I think you could insist on this.**

 We can modify our `Friends` client component into the following, note how we call API for fetching data in the `Friends` component: